 "I knew you'd come to your senses, Kahl," the devil himself said, playfully rubbing Kyle's shoulders.

 Kyle locked eyes with him again, a furious look on his face.
-"Shut up," he said angrily as he began squirming around once more, desperately trying to rip his shoulders away from Cartman's firm grip, but his large hands still wouldn't budge.
+"Shut up," he said angrily as he squirmed around once more, desperately trying to rip his shoulders away from Cartman's firm grip, but his large hands still wouldn't budge.
 Motherfucker, when did this asshole get so strong?!

 "Let go of me already, you son of a bitch!"
 Kyle snarled.

 "No!"
 Cartman yelled, squeezing Kyle's shoulders even tighter, much to the latter's extreme annoyance and discomfort.